eldenyap48/InvestingTool/README.md

 # CS50W Final Project (InvestingTool)

 ## Introduction
 The InvestingTool is a versatile application used to track stock data, analyse portfolios and connect with other people.
+A video demonstration can be found [here](https://youtu.be/flmYipgmsj8).

 ## Requirements
 - `yfinance` must be installed to obtain stock data